Deep Refuge in Spiritual Friendship: a Network of EBMC Online Practice Communities

 Social Justice Lunchtime Sangha (OPEN)

-Join us second Tuesdays at lunchtime starting on December 13th, 2016, from 12pm to 1pm at EBMC.
-This practice group will include a twenty five minute meditation period and time to be in community with organizers and activists– deepening our commitment to community and movements for justice and liberation.
+Join us second Tuesdays at lunchtime from 12pm to 1pm Pacific time.
+A place to practice and reflect with #EBMCOakland organizers and activists.
+Includes a 30 minute meditation and time for sharing what’s on our hearts, deepening our commitment to community and movements for justice and liberation.

-This peer-led Deep Refuge group is led by Christine Cordero, director of the Center for Story Based Strategy and Amanda Ream, EBMC LSangha member and union organizer.
+This peer-led Deep Refuge group is led by Christine Cordero, EBMC board member and former director of the Center for Story Based Strategy and Amanda Ream, union organizer and former EBMC board member.
 Both are graduates of EBMC’s Practice in Transformative Action Program.